 Posterior ankle pain is commonly found in athletes like soccer players, gymnasts, and dancers as these sports require constant or repetitive plantar flexion.
 Have you recently experienced an ankle sprain without completing rehabilitation therapy and are now experiencing pain with flexion?
 You are likely suffering from a posterior ankle impingement injury.

-The most common symptom associated with posterior ankle impingement syndrome is pain in the ankle when pointing toes down.
+Majority of people who suffer, report posterior ankle impingement syndrome in their ankles.
 Other symptoms of ankle impingement include:

 - Pain upon standing